qor/publish/README.md

 productionDB := publish.ProductionDB() // Published resources saved here
 ```

-With the draft db, all changes you made will be saved in `products_draft`, with the `productionDB`, all you changes will be in `products` table, and sync back to `products_draft`
+With the draft db, all your changes will be saved in `products_draft`, with the `productionDB`, all your changes will be in `products` table and sync back to `products_draft`.

 ```go
 // Publish changes you made in `products_draft` to `products`